 To put things plainly, this is yet another silly Gamera movie thoroughly redeemed solely down to how utterly batshit crazy it is and is a fun, trashy experience for those of you who’s film tastes run a little – how shall I say – eccentric.
 There are sizable levels of fun in rolling around in the rubbery effects, odd dialogue and truly mental script like a pig in shit but the most noticeable thing for me, personally, is the legitimately alarming Passion Of The Christ levels of pain and mutilation that Gamera endures in this movie.
 When not absorbing sigmata style wounds from Jiger’s “horn quills” in his extremities, or getting stabbed by her baby making tail spike he alarmingly gets shot with arrows through the head and we get to watch him thrash and scream for what feels like an eternity.
 Still, at least Gamers gives as good as he gets by (SPOILER WARNING) grabbing the statue that’s been causing all the trouble and STABBING JIGER CLEAN THROUGH THE BRAIN WITH IT!!!

-It’s a remarkably stunning thing as Godzilla’s villians usually turn tail and run when the battle seems lost and yet Gamera (a kid friendly character, remember) eradicated any and all threats without a second thought like Frank Castle in a giant green shell.
+It’s a remarkably stunning reaction as Godzilla villians usually turn tail and run when the battle seems lost in order to return for a sequel and yet Gamera (a kid friendly character, remember) eradicates any and all threats without a second thought like a sabre-toothed Frank Castle in a giant green shell.

 The aforementioned plot, however is one of Gamera’s best as it utilizes the child characters in a far savvier way than ever before.
 When kids have been actively involved in the stories (and not just yelling lookers on) it usually involves them wandering around an alien ship or city, thwarting alien invaders just by being there and acting horribly precocious but actively having them be the ones to deliberate save Gamera from the baby Jiger lurking in his lung actually makes a world of difference.